grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

    <!-- vale off -->
    1. Set **Vale › Vale CLI: Config** to the path to your `vale.ini` file.
 For example, on Linux that could be `/home/USERNAME/vale.ini` and on macOS, that could be `/Users/USERNAME/vale.ini`.
 The path depends on where you created the `vale.ini` file.
    <!-- vale on -->
-   1. Set **Vale › Vale CLI: Path** to the path for the vale executable.
-For example, in Linux, that could be `/home/USERNAME/bin/vale` and on macOS, that could be `/usr/local/bin/vale`.
+   1. For Linux, set **Vale › Vale CLI: Path** to the path for the vale executable.
+For example, that could be `/home/USERNAME/bin/vale`.

 1. Restart VS Code.